bhurstGH/bloc-chat/README.md

 Welcome to my playground.
-The Bloc Chat app has been an environment to experiment with various facets of HTML, CSS, JavaScript/React, and Firebase.
+The app has been an environment to experiment with various facets of HTML, CSS, JavaScript/React, and Firebase.

 It may not look pretty but I learned a great deal working through this Bloc project while putting my own spin on the requirements as well as my own decisions and design choices.
 Armed with that experience, I would definitely structure the application differently if I started over from scratch.
 I'm moving forward in my curriculum now but I would like to refactor much of what is here and implement more features (admins, user lists/active channel users, more ways to sign up and authenticate, etc).